-So if you have nothing but a recording of the deceased person's last wishes, you're very unlikely to have a will that would hold up in court.
+If you have nothing but a video recording of the deceased person's last wishes, you're very unlikely to have a will that would hold up in court.
 Of course, if the relatives all agree to follow the recorded wishes, and debts and taxes are paid, then there's no problem with the family accepting a recorded statement as a sort of will.
 Just don't expect a probate court—or a bank or other institution that controls any assets in the deceased person's name—to accept it.

-A relative is claiming that the will-maker wasn't of sound mind when the will was signed.
-If a disappointed relative is making noises about contesting a written will in court, charging that the will-maker didn't realize what he or she was doing or was being unduly influenced, evidence that the will-maker was in fact lucid and rational is very helpful.
-Someone challenging a will must produce persuasive evidence that the will-maker wasn't aware of his family and property or was being unduly influenced by someone hoping to profit.
-A recording of the will-maker explaining his or her actions, or simply appearing to be acting freely, can help refute such charges.
+A relative is claiming that the will maker wasn't of sound mind when the will was signed.
+If a disappointed relative is making noises about contesting a written will in court, charging that the will maker didn't realize what he or she was doing or was being unduly influenced, evidence that the will maker was in fact lucid and rational is very helpful.
+Someone challenging a will must produce persuasive evidence that the will maker wasn't aware of his family and property or was being unduly influenced by someone hoping to profit.
+A recording of the will maker explaining his or her actions, or simply appearing to be acting freely, can help refute such charges.

 If you're an executor and you fear that relatives might mount a legal battle over the estate's assets, consult a probate attorney immediately.
 An experienced lawyer may be able to suggest creative steps that you can take to head off a fight—for example, proposing a compromise or holding a session with a professional mediator who can help family members reach an agreement.